trivnguyen/tri-nguyen-web/content/author/admin/_index.md

 I am an incoming Physics PhD student at the Massachusetts Institute of Technology.
 My primary research interests are gravitational waves and multimessenger astronomy, including but not limited to:

-- Detect and characterze GW sources
+- Detect and characterize GW sources
 - Electromagnetic follow-up of GW sources
 - Understand GW detectors